zyd5csi8/Tableau-10-Desktop-QA/README.md

 - What is the color of discrete Measures in Tableau?
 (Blue)

-- For Bullet Graphs we need at least ?? measures (2)
+- For Bullet Graphs we need at least??
+Measures (2)

-- Which aggregate function is used to calculate distinct count (COUNTD())
+- Which aggregate function is used to calculate distinct count (COUNTD ())

 - What are the Tableau actions?
 (Filter, Highlight, Go to URL, Go to Sheet, Change Set Values)